alexkowalczuk/Garden101/README.md

 ### Technical Details

 Modify the sketch.js setup() and draw().
 Also modified index.html to add buttom functions.
-Added buttoms to the sketch to the slides and interaction w keyboard.
-Did custom made png(s).
+Added p5.clickable.js to be able to introduce clickable items/buttoms to my 101 Gardening.
+Project also have interaction with keyboard that helps to file small quiz in the beggingin of the project.
+Project have custom png(s) files and custom positions.
+Unfortunately project doest make sounds.